grievebr/COCA/README.md

 Data samples:

-	alltrawl_sample - NEFSC and state bottom trawl survey and all associated variables required to calculate swept area/night correction and create/project habitat models.
-Only a sample because I do not have permission to share, especially the state data.
+	alltrawl_sample.csv - Sample of NEFSC and state bottom trawl survey and all associated variables required to calculate swept area/night correction and create/project habitat models.
 Any column names in all caps conforms to standard NEFSC naming conventions.

-	NWA-SZ.HCob05T_avg_2010-04-21.nc - 7km ROMS cobalt bottom-water temperature (C) for April 21 2010.
+	bwt_20100421.mat - Downscaled .mat file of ROMS ocean model for April 21 2010.

-	NWA_grid.nc - Gridfile necessary to interpret curvelinear ROMS model.

 	habvar_sample.csv - sample of benthic classification values used to predict completed habitat models